ablaom/MachineLearningInJulia2020/tutorials.md

 ### Naive tuning of a single parameter

-The most naive way to tune a single hyper-parameter is to use `learning_curve`, which we alread saw in Part 2.
+The most naive way to tune a single hyper-parameter is to use `learning_curve`, which we already saw in Part 2.
 Let's see this in the Horse Colic classification problem, in a case where the parameter to be tuned is *nested* (because the model is a pipeline):